 ‘Crypto art’ mosaic by artist Beeple sells for $69m as NFT craze escalates

-A digital art collage by Beeple, aka US artist Mike Winkelmann, has sold for $69.3m – a record for the virtual art market.
-Image: Christie’s/AFP
+A digital art collage by Beeple, aka Mike Winkelmann, has sold for $69m – a record for the virtual art market.
+Photograph: Christie’s/AFP

 Everydays: the First 5,000 Days is a mosaic of every image that artist Mike Winkelmann, who goes by the name Beeple, has made since 2013.
 The artwork is attached to an NFT – a digital certificate of authenticity that runs on blockchain technology.